 The Research Team

-Studying the many aspects of familial/hereditary cancer disorders reqstuuires the knowledge and expertise of many different disciplines.
+Studying the many aspects of familial/hereditary cancer disorders requires the knowledge and expertise of several different disciplines.
 The Clinical Genetics Branch (CGB) Li-Fraumeni syndrome (LFS) study team includes a group of experts who each bring their own special perspective to the project.

 Sharon A. Savage, MD, FAAP

-Dr. Savage is the Lead Medical Advisor of the Li-Fraumeni Syndrome Study and leads the scientific efforts of the study.
+Dr. Savage is the Lead Medical Advisor of the LFS study and leads the scientific efforts of the study.
 She is board-certified in both pediatrics and pediatric hematology/oncology, and has extensive training in laboratory-based research related to how cancers develop.
 Dr. Savage has a special interest in the hereditary cancer disorders.
-She is particularly well known for her research related to a rare cancer susceptibility disorder called dyskeratosis congenita, and has discovered several genes that cause this specific syndrome.
+She is particularly well known for her research related to a rare cancer susceptibility disorder called dyskeratosis congenita and has discovered several genes that cause this specific syndrome.
 She has overall responsibility for the conduct of this study and will be focusing particularly on molecular and genetic aspects of LFS.